puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `replicator_entry`

-Not currently used.
+This parameter is inactive.

 ##### `runas_group`

 Optional.
-Manages the `runAsGroup` for a cluster member
+Manages the `runAsGroup` for a cluster member.

 ##### `runas_user`

 Optional.
-Manages the `runAsUser` for a cluster member
+Manages the `runAsUser` for a cluster member.

 ##### `total_transaction_timeout`

 Optional.
-Manages the `totalTranLifetimeTimeout` for the Application Server
+Manages the `totalTranLifetimeTimeout` for the Application Server.

 ##### `threadpool_webcontainer_min_size`

 Optional.
-Manages the `minimumSize` setting for the WebContainer ThreadPool
+Manages the `minimumSize` setting for the WebContainer ThreadPool.

 ##### `threadpool_webcontainer_max_size`

 Optional.
-Manages the `maximumSize` setting for the WebContainer ThreadPool
+Manages the `maximumSize` setting for the WebContainer ThreadPool.

 ##### `umask`

 Optional.
-Manages the `ProcessExecution` umask for a cluster member
+Manages the `ProcessExecution` umask for a cluster member.

 ##### `weight`

 Optional.
-Manages the cluster member weight (`memberWeight`) when adding a cluster member
+Manages the cluster member weight (`memberWeight`) when adding a cluster member.

 ##### `dmgr_profile`